morsecodemedia/morsecodemedia.com/README.md

 - CDN
   - Video Hosting
   - Image Hosting
+    - move images that are from old site that are still being used over
 - Vuex store
   - low animation options
 - Server
   - SSR or Static Gen
+    - hosted all on S3?
 - Update Resume/LinkedIn

 ## Build Setup